Infrared Inspections by Certified Inspectors, Mineola NY

 Stairway treads and risers solid

-Stair handrails where needed and in ace condition
+Stair handrails where needed and in good condition

 Automatic garage door opener operates properly, stops properly for obstacles